 We can replace an average of approximately 12 kilometres of water mains per year.
 In 2014, we will spend approximately $16 million on our water main renewal program.
 Since 1998, we have spent $159.8 million to replace corroded water mains with new PVC pipe.

-How do we know which sewers to repair or replace?
+How do we know which water mains to renew?

-Will I be notified if you are going to renew the sewer main on my street?
+Will I be notified if you are going to renew the water main on my street?

 Yes.
 We will deliver a printed notice to your home or business a week or so before construction is going to start.
 The notice will tell you: